gnachev2/cicd-k8s-project/README.md

 ## Prerequisites and dependencies:

  - A host (Linux/Windows) with pre-installed Jenkins, Docker and any CD application (in our case Ubuntu EC2 instance + ArgoCD)
- - A clean kubernetes cluster + deployed ingress controller and metrics-server (minikube does the job just fine) and Helm
+ - A clean kubernetes cluster + deployed ingress controller, metrics-server, Helm and kubeseal
  - A custom-built docker image with docker and git to server as and Jenkins Agent for the Jenkins pipel
 ##
 * All of the following steps are assuming and Ubuntu EC2 instance as a host for the CICD